 Choosing Shower Heads

-Shower remodels typically involve two big components: the shower and the fixtures.
+Shower remodels typically involve two main components: the shower and the fixtures.
 After choosing the best type of shower for your needs, it is time to choose a shower head.

 Based on the bathroom’s purpose and who it is serving, the best shower head option for you can vary.
 A family bathroom with a shower-tub combo will probably require different shower head and fixtures than a couple’s suite bathroom that might feature jets or a rain shower head.
 Explore a few different types of showerheads so you can find the one that best fits the needs and preferences of your bathroom and its users.